-ACTIKERALL[®]
+ACTIKERALL®

 Actikerall (0.5% fluorouracil and 10% salicylic acid) is indicated for the topical treatment of slightly palpable and/or moderately thick hyperkeratotic actinic keratosis (Grade I/II) of the face, forehead, and balding scalp in immunocompetent adult patients.
 Actinic keratosis, also known as solar keratosis, is a skin condition caused by exposure to ultraviolet radiation.
 Cipher acquired the Canadian rights to Actikerall from Almirall S.A. ("Almirall") in May 2015 and the product was launched in Canada in February 2016.
 Under the terms of the agreement with Almirall, the Company pays a royalty on net sales that includes the transfer price for finished goods.
 Almirall supplies finished product to Cipher.
 The agreement is for a term of ten years, which commenced in April 2015 with automatic annual renewals.
-As of December 2018, Actikerall obtained approximately 10% of the actinic keratosis prescriptions market.
+As at December 31, 2019, Actikerall captured approximately 12% of the actinic keratosis prescriptions market.